 I enjoy writing.
 What sets me apart from many writers is the fact that I am not a spontaneous writer.
 I do not conjure up writing pieces in my head and pen them down like most Economics writers do.
-This is the same reason why I do not maintain an online blog.
+This is the same reason why as an Economics tutor, I do not maintain an online blog.

 In fact, I only started my Twitter account in January 2013, the primary purpose of which was to provide Economic news feeds and online consultation services to my Economics tuition students.